asanchezlc/MasterEstructurasTFM_aslc/README.md

 ### 6.3.
 Input data
 Input data is defined in a json (input_data.json), specifying material properties, spring characteristics and partial fixity & releases

+## Disclaimer

+This directory is a simplified version of the full project, containing only the main codes.
+If any files are missing, please contact [antonioluis@ugr.es](mailto:antonioluis@ugr.es).